learnk8s/learnk8s.io/src/custom-authentication/content.md

 The flexibility of the Kubernetes authentication mechanisms comes from these two open-ended authentication plugins.

-_They allow to integrate any desired authentication method with a Kubernetes cluster._
+_They allow integrating any desired authentication method with a Kubernetes cluster._

 And that's what the tutorial in the remainder of this article is about.